bravesheep/crudify-bundle/src/Bravesheep/CrudifyBundle/Resources/doc/custom_controller.md

 constructed as long as it has no required arguments for the constructor.
 The `setContainer` method is also called automatically for controllers constructed this way.

-You can override the controller for all mappings you provide by changing the setting in the `bs_crudify.controller` key.
+You can override the controller for all mappings you provide by changing the setting in the `bravesheep_crudify.controller` key.
 Or you can override the controller for a specific mapping by setting the `mapping.controller` key for your specific mapping (either with the service or the class mentioned previously).
 Also take a look at the [default configuration][doc_config].

 [doc_config]: config.md